zenstackhq/zenstack-docs/docs/guides/polymorphism.md

 The main thing that ZenStack does internally is to translate between these two "views".
 The end-developer works on the logical view, and ZenStack intercepts the Prisma calls and translate them into appropriate queries and mutations to the physical view.

-### TBD

-- [x] Support multi-level inheritance.
-- [ ] Support multi-inheritance (one model directly inheriting from multiple delegated models).
-- [ ] Optimize how deletes are cascaded from delegated models to concrete ones.

 ### Limitations

+- Inheriting from multiple `@delegate` models is not supported yet.

 - You cannot access base fields when calling `count`, `aggregate`, and `groupBy`.
 The following query is not supported: